eyeseast/geocode-sqlite/README.md

 ## Python API

 The command line interface aims to support the most common options for each geocoder.
-For more find-grained control, use the Python API.
+For more fine-grained control, use the Python API.

 As with the CLI, this assumes you already have a SQLite database and a table of location data.